julianss/flr/README.md

     ./new_app <yourappname>

-The new app script also creates a dot file in the root folder named **.<yourappname>** (copied from the .example file).
+The new app script also creates a dot file named the same as the app (copied from the .example file).
 This file contains the environment variables needed to run the app.
 Edit it to add the database information.
-Finally run the server passing the app name as argument.
-The first time you run it, and on subsequent runs after more models are added, peewee-db-evolve will generate the sql that needs to be executed in the database to match the defined models, type yes and enter.
+Finally, run the server passing the app name as argument.
+The first time you run it, and on subsequent runs after more models are added or models are changed, peewee-db-evolve will generate the sql that needs to be executed in the database to match the defined models.
+If evolve is running on interactive mode type yes and enter.
 By default the server listens on port 6800.

     ./run.sh <yourappname>